 - Orthopedic disabilities, including dwarfism, skeletal dysplasias, amputations or limb differences

-We address a wide range of sports injuries.
-Most often, we treat these conditions:
+We address a wide range of sports injuries, including:

 - Neck and back pain